 To complete the Professional Sales Certificate at Washington State University, students must complete 15 credits with a focus in sales.
-These classes help students develop skills that are critical in new, high-tech consultative selling environments.
-Currently, sales courses are open to all students who complete the 3 required courses, along with 2 electives:
+These classes help students develop skills that are critical in a consultative selling environment.
+Sales courses are open to WSU all students regardless of major.
+To complete a Professional Sales Certificate, a student must complete the 3 required courses, along with 2 electives:

 An introduction to the marketing process and the strategic managerial decisions that are made with regard to product, price, promotion, and distribution.